-Co-sponsored by Duke’s Office of Information Technology (OIT) and Center for Instructional Technology (CIT), the Duke Digital Initiative (DDI) advances awareness and use of new and emerging technologies in support of teaching and learning at Duke.
+Co-sponsored by Duke’s Office of Information Technology (OIT) and Learning Innovation (LI), the Duke Digital Initiative (DDI) advances awareness and use of new and emerging technologies in support of teaching and learning at Duke.

 - Exploration of new and emerging technologies;